Unboxed-Software/solana-course/content/transfer-hook.md

   }
 ```

-You can add any logic you want here; for instance, you can fail the transfer if a specific condition is not met, or you can make another CPI from here to another program, etc.

-Good to know that the transfer hook gets called after the transfer happens, so at the point when the transfer hook is getting invoked, the tokens have already left the sender account and get to the receiver account.
+Note: The transfer hook gets called *after* the transfer happens, so at the point when the transfer hook is getting invoked, so the tokens have been transferred from the sender to the receiver.

 ### 3. Fallback

-In addition, we must include a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions program.
+One last caveat to the on-chain portion of transfer hooks: When dealing with Anchor, we need to specify a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions Program.

 This is necessary because Anchor generates instruction discriminators differently from the ones used in the Transfer Hook interface instructions.
 The instruction discriminator for the `transfer_hook` instruction will not match the one for the Transfer Hook interface.

-Next versions of Anchor should solve this for us, but for now, we can implement this simple workaround.
+Next versions of Anchor should solve this for us, but for now, we can implement this simple workaround:

 ```rust
 // fallback instruction handler as workaround to anchor instruction discriminator check